 All Oregon residents who apply for this waiver must demonstrate eligibility in four areas: Age, functional ability, financial assets, and income.
 This waiver is open to adults 18 and over if they have a physical disability.
 However, the primary target group is seniors age 65 and over.
 The elderly will qualify without a full disability, provided they have an assessed need for nursing home level care.

 The financial assets and income requirements match that of Oregon Institutional (nursing home) Medicaid.
 These requirements depend on the marital status of the applicant.

 Previously, Oregon offered Medically Needy Medicaid that helped families who couldn’t afford their care costs even though they were over the limits.
 This program has been discontinued.
-Instead, for those seniors who are over the income limit, they have the option to use a Miller Trust (Qualifying Income Trust).
+Instead, those seniors who are over the financcial limits have the option to use a Miller Trust (Qualifying Income Trust).
 A Medicaid professional advisor can assist families to properly set up and manage the income trust account according to Oregon law.
 Learn more here.

-The types of benefits covered by Oregon’s Aged and Physically Disabled Waiver include the following:
+The types of benefits covered by Oregon’s Aged and Physically Disabled Waiver are limited to the following:

-To learn more, interested individuals should contact the Aging and Disability Resource Center in their county.
+To learn more and apply, interested individuals should contact the Aging and Disability Resource Center in their county.